-Ahhh, Thanksgiving; a day to come together around a table piled high with complex carbohydrates to celebrate the love of family and friends.
-Or, ahhh, Thanksgiving; the scariest day of the year.
-Here’s why:
+So, this year perhaps Thanksgiving isn’t the day to come together around a table piled high with complex carbohydrates to celebrate the love of family and friends.
+But it’s not just COVID-19 and the election that could make Thanksgiving the scariest day of the year.

 Thanksgiving indisputably holds the top spot for death, for two reasons.
 The National Safety Council reports more car-related deaths on Thanksgiving Day than any other day of the year (partly due to more drunk drivers than even New Year's Eve.)
 It also kicks off the "death from a coronary" season.
 Per the Calorie Control Council, the average American eats 4,500 calories on Thanksgiving Day, not to mention stupid amounts of alcohol.
 Then, we go outside with over-stuffed bellies and play sports or climb on the roof to decorate.
 Did someone say code blue?

 It's also the biggest holiday for another kind of heart failure: the romantic break-up.
 Data from McCandless and Byron, who examine changes in Facebook status, backs this up, a phenomenon known as "Turkey Dump" or "Turkey Drop."
 Since it marks the start of a holiday season, if things have been rocky, the words "we have to talk" will cross many lips in order to escape months of gift-giving and awkward family gatherings.